 Proof of worker's compensation insurance.
 Such a policy compensates a business against its legal liabilities towards accidental or fatal injuries sustained by employees during working hours.
-For example if an employee trips and falls in a grocery store, it’ll help cover that.
+For example, if an employee trips and falls in a grocery store, it’ll help cover that.

 Although this is required by federal law, the administration of this benefit is at the state level.

 State and federal unemployment taxes, but only if (1) they pay wages to employees totaling $1,500 or more in any quarter of a calendar year, or (2) they employed at least one person during any day of the week during any 20 weeks in a calendar year, regardless of whether or not the weeks were consecutive.
-In some states, this is tied to a worker's status as part-time or full time, but you should contact your state workforce agency to learn the exact requirements.
+In some states, this is tied to a worker's status as part-time or full-time, but you should contact your state workforce agency to learn the exact requirements.

 Do you feel a bit lost with hiring your first employee?
-Check this article out it’ll help you get one step closer to hiring your ideal candidate to take your business to the next level.
+Check this article out to help you get one step closer to hiring your ideal candidate to take your business to the next level.
 Read the Tips on How to Hire Candidates for Your Startup.

 Pay Your Taxes

 This may seem like an obvious one, but each state has different tax laws pertaining to income tax, employment taxes, and sales tax.
 You can find most requirements online at your state tax department's (sometimes referred to as the Department of Revenue, Department of Taxation, or Department of Treasury) website.
-The takeaway here is pay your taxes accordingly.
+The takeaway here is to pay your taxes accordingly.
 Stay up to date on the rules and regulations as they can vary year by year.